Right now, as we speak, you don't need to watch it.

 And right away, he didn't hesitate.

-He said, Well, yeah, then she should be punished.
+He said, well, yeah, then she should be punished.

-In other words, he didn't say what the punishment should be, but the point was I know, I know exactly if he was being consistent on the on the law law and order thing that that he's established with his position on immigration.
+He was being consistent on the law and order thing that he has established with his position on immigration.

-So I know I know how this happens.
+So I know how this happens.

 I know exactly what happened in there.